alambers/Roll20_FFG_StarWars_CharacterSheet/README.md

 # Roll20_FFG_StarWars_CharacterSheet
-Creating a new Roll20 character sheet for FFG Star Wars; compatible with FFG-SWRPG-Dice-Roller
+Roll20 character sheet for FFG Star Wars; compatible with FFG-SWRPG-Dice-Roller

+**Developers**:  Timothy Yuen, Aaron Lambers, Gene Eilebrecht **Playtesters**:  Gene Eilebrecht, Ben Hamill, Aaron Lambers, Zack Morris, Brett Wilson, Timothy Yuen

-#Version 1.0
+## Version 1.0

-This sheet is inspired by and an alternative to the Star Wars FFG API-Compatible sheet.
-When our small tabletop FFG Star Wars gaming group went online during the COVID-19 situation, we began using that sheet.
-As the GM, I saw an opportunity to taylor the sheet to my group's needs.
-As a web app designer by trade, I found it to be a compelling project during my downtime at home.
-Rather than branching that project, I started fresh and utilized the latest (as of May 2020) CSS Grid techniques for the interface and Roll20 Sheet Workers to power most of the calcs.
+This sheet is inspired by and an alternative to the [Star Wars FFG API-Compatible sheet](https://github.com/Roll20/roll20-character-sheets/tree/master/Star%20Wars%20FFG%20API-Compatible).
+When our small local tabletop FFG Star Wars gaming group moved online to Roll20 during the COVID-19 situation, we started with that sheet.
+As a GM, I saw an opportunity to taylor the sheet to my group's needs.
+As a web app interface designer by trade, I found it to be a compelling project during my downtime at home.
+Rather than branching the original project, I started fresh so I could really learn how the Roll20 sheets work from the ground up.
+I also saw the chance to utilize some CSS Grid techniques for layout (rather than tables) and take advantage of Roll20 Sheet Workers to power most of the calcs.
+Plus, there were many things we didn't really need in the short-term -- GM info, Vehicles, Companions, etc.  This sheet is focused entirely on a single PC.

-There are many things that other sheet does which I have not recreated, most notably GM info, Vehicles, and Companions.
-This sheet is focused entirely on a single PC.
-That said, I think I've added a few new features I did not see in the other sheet.
-Our group has only playtested this a handful of times so far, but it seems relatively stable.
-There are bugs, I'm sure.
+Our group has only playtested this a handful of times so far and there are bugs, I'm sure.
+But it seems to have it's legs underneath it after a couple hundred hours of development and is learning to walk.

-Along with the new sheet, some in the group also worked a custom branch of the FFG-SWRPG-Dice-Roller to integrate with the new sheet.
-Since it has references to this sheet in particular, we haven't tried a PR to the main branch of the dice roller, but have kept our own version.
-Perhaps we will roll that up, too, someday.
+We also worked a custom branch of the [FFG-SWRPG-Dice-Roller](https://github.com/Roll20/roll20-api-scripts/tree/master/FFG-SWRPG-Dice-Roller) to integrate with the new sheet.
+Since it has references objects in this sheet in particular and may not be compatible with other sheets, we have kept our own version for now and haven't tried a PR to the main branch of the dice roller.